 Cold can help decrease inflammation in an affected joint, relieve pain, and improve stiffness and movement.
 Apply an ice pack for 20-30 minutes at a time, several times each day.

-In this therapy, the affected joint is injected with a solution containing a corticosteroid medication such as:
+In this therapy, the affected joint is injected with a solution containing a corticosteroid, such as:

 In the more common situation in which pain is due to muscle tension rather than TMD arthritis, injection of Botox into facial muscles can give relief of pain when other treatments have failed.
 Treatments may need to be repeated.
 The safety and efficacy of such repeated treatments have not yet been established.